mbest1813/documentation/v2/clickstream/destinations/adobe-analytics.md

 ### Track

-Event tracking for Adobe Analytics through Astronomer Clickstream requires you to predefine the `events` you want to collect.
+Event tracking for Adobe Analytics through MetaRouter requires you to predefine the `events` you want to collect.

-In *both* Adobe Analytics and Astronomer Clickstream destination settings UI, you must predefine a list of `.track()` events that you want to send and which properties you want to send as custom variables.
+In *both* Adobe Analytics and MetaRouter destination settings UI, you must predefine a list of `.track()` events that you want to send and which properties you want to send as custom variables.

 This means that you **must** map each event and property to a corresponding Adobe Analytics `event`, `prop`, or `eVar`.